 |

-Director Lasse Ring directed Garbo in her advertising films How not to dress (1920) and Our daily Bread (1921).
+Director Lasse Ring directed Garbo in her advertising films How Not to Dress (1920) and Our Daily Bread (1921).

+This time, however, the personnel department of the PUB, refused to arrange additional time off from work.
 According to Ring, when he tried to intervene with Greta's boss, he was reprimanded for giving the girl “crazy ideas about the movies.”

 Greta reluctantly declined the role.